ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

   reading from the file is not allowed.
 - `Open_append`: When this flag is set, the system will always write at the end of the file, appending new content instead of overwriting existing content.
-- `Open_creat`: create the file if it does not already exist
+- `Open_creat`: creates the file if it does not already exist
-- `Open_trunc`: clear any existing content in the file
+- `Open_trunc`: clears any existing content in the file
 - `Open_excl`: used with `Open_creat` to ensure a new file is created.
 If a file with the same name already exists, opening the file will fail.
 - `Open_binary`: opens the file in binary mode, which allows binary data to be